jingzhang1/jingzhang1.github.io/index.md

 Besides my thesis work, I have over 7 years of experience in collaboration work as a Research Assistant in Biostatistics.
 I have hands-on experience in
  <ul>
-  <li> Phase I and III oncology clinical trial data in hospital and pharmaceutical company
+  <li> Phase I and III oncology clinical trial data in hospital and pharmaceutical company</li>
-  <li> Cross-sectional study in neurology and infectious disease
+  <li> Cross-sectional study in neurology and infectious disease </li>
-  <li> Longitudinal study of myopia surgery
+  <li> Longitudinal study of myopia surgery </li>
-  <li> Grant proposal and sample size calculation for various studies
+  <li> Grant proposal and sample size calculation for various studies</li>
  </ul>

  <p>The statistical software I use includes 7+ years in R, 4+ years in MATLAB, 3 years in SAS, and 1 year in Python.